lavinei/pybats/docs/source/Poisson_DGLM_In_Depth_Example/Poisson_DGLM_In_Depth_Example.rst

 .. image:: output_29_0.png

 Okay, now this is interesting!
-First, we can see it takes a while for the model to learn the day-of-week effects.
-Once they stabilize, we have a few clear takeaways:
+We have a few clear takeaways:

--  Saturday and Sunday have the highest sales, followed by Friday
+-  Saturday and Sunday have the highest sales
 -  Monday through Thursday all have very similar sales, with coefficients between -0.1 to -0.2.